 Karen Moss – Executive Director and Founder

 Karen Moss is a writer, social entrepreneur and businesswoman.
 From 2000 to 2005, Karen was a magazine columnist and company director.
-In July 2005, Karen expanded her career portfolio to include pioneering community work when a passionate vision, driven by her son Alex being born with bilateral clubfoot, led her to establish STEPS in South Africa.
+In July 2005, Karen expanded her career portfolio to include pioneering community work when a passionate vision, driven by her son Alex being born with bilateral clubfoot, led her to introduce the Ponseti method and establish Steps in South Africa.

 Since 2003 Karen has written informative articles and materials for parents on clubfoot that have been translated into many languages including Spanish, Portuguese, Norwegian, Swedish, Hebrew, Mandarin, French, Italian, Danish, Russian and Bulgarian.
 Karen wrote a children’s bedtime storybook, My Clever Night-Night Shoes, to encourage brace wear.
 The book has distributors in the US, UK, Australia and South Africa and is being translated into other languages.

-Karen developed and wrote all the material for the STEPS Ponseti for Parents© programme (translated into 6 languages).
+Karen developed and wrote all the material for the Steps Ponseti for Parents© programme (translated into 7 languages).
 Karen is a clubfoot spokesperson in southern Africa and gives talks at local and international clubfoot meetings on her work.
+She contributed to the curriculum content of the Africa Clubfoot Training Project.

 Her focus is on the clubfoot patient’s wellbeing, and she provides information and emotional support to families from all walks of life.
 Karen collaborates closely with doctors, government and organisations to improve clubfoot treatment in the public and private health care sectors in South Africa, Botswana, Namibia, Tanzania and the Seychelles.
 Her ground-breaking work has revolutionised the medical outlook for clubfoot care in Southern Africa.
 As a direct result of Karen introducing the Ponseti method for clubfoot to the region, the number of babies successfully treated is now in the thousands.
-Karen also launched STEPS Botswana and STEPS Namibia and mentors local clubfoot champions in Botswana, Namibia, Tanzania and other countries.
+Karen also launched Steps Botswana and Steps Namibia and mentors local clubfoot champions in Botswana, Namibia, Tanzania and other countries, sharing her expertise and the Steps clinic support model.

 Connect with Karen on LinkedIn.